Beyond Probability

 • There are 30 different numbers mentioned in the Quran (e.g. 1 God, 2 brothers, 7 heavens ... etc.), If we add the 30 numbers we get a total of 162146 = 19 x 8534

-• The first statement in the Quran, "In the name of God, Most Gracious, Most Merciful" consists of 19 Arabic letters.
+• The first statement in the Quran, "In the name of God, the Almighty, the Merciful" consists of 19 Arabic letters.
 It is known as the `Basmalah'

 • If we look at the four words of the Basmalah separately, we find that each word occurs in the whole Quran in a number that is a multiple of 19